A seamless, extended DG approach for advection-diffusion problems on unbounded domains: Abstract

 \section{Abstract}

-{ We propose and analyze a seamless extended Discontinuous Galerkin (DG) discretization of hyperbolic-parabolic equations on semi-infinite domains.
+We propose and analyze a seamless extended Discontinuous Galerkin (DG) discretization of advection-diffusion equations on semi-infinite domains.
 The semi-infinite half line is split into a finite subdomain where the model uses a standard polynomial basis, and a semi-unbounded subdomain where scaled Laguerre functions are employed as basis and test functions.
 Numerical fluxes enable the coupling at the interface between the two subdomains in the same way as standard single domain DG interelement fluxes.
-A novel linear analysis on the extended DG model yields stability constraints on the finite subdomain grid size that get tighter for increasing values of the P\'eclet number.
+A novel linear analysis on the extended DG model yields unconditional stability with respect to the P\'eclet number.
 Errors due to the use of different sets of basis functions on different portions of the domain are negligible, as highlighted in numerical experiments with the linear advection-diffusion and viscous Burgers' equations.
 With an added damping term on the semi-infinite subdomain, the extended framework is able to efficiently simulate absorbing boundary conditions without additional conditions at the interface.
-A few modes in the semi-infinite subdomain are found to suffice to deal with outgoing single wave and wave train signals, thus providing an appealing model for fluid flow simulations in unbounded regions.}
+A few modes in the semi-infinite subdomain are found to suffice to deal with outgoing single wave and wave train signals more accurately than standard approaches at a given computational cost, thus providing an appealing model for fluid flow simulations in unbounded regions.\keywords{Laguerre functions \and hyperbolic equations \and parabolic equations \and discontinuous Galerkin methods \and open boundary conditions} \subclass{65M60 \and 65M70 \and 65Z99 \and 76M10 \and 76M22}